Dear Prospective Client,

 Very truly yours,

 Criminal Defense is a term used by the legal community to describe the following types of cases which are handled by a criminal judge in either: County Court, for a Misdemeanor, Circuit Court, for Felony, and Juvenile Delinquency.
 Domestic Violence cases are often dealt with by a civil judge for a restraining (or stay away) order and a Criminal Judge for the actual case.
+Our Fort Myers criminal defense lawyers are familiar with each of these proceedings and their nuances.

 A judge sitting on a Criminal County Court bench is limited to punishing Defendants to a maximum sentence of 364 days in the county jail; whereas a Circuit (or Felony) Court judge can sentence defendants to a maximum of Life in Prison or even Death, if the judge is “Death Qualified” by the Florida Supreme Court.
 While Juvenile, (aka.
 Delinquency), Court is in the Circuit court system there are much different rules that apply.
 A Juvenile Judge can impose a sentence of anywhere from a Stern Judicial Warning to a maximum of a level 10 which is around 10 months in a juvenile program.
 A juvenile can also be direct filed into the adult criminal system where they will stand trial as an adult.If You Are Arrested